RenzoNogueira/php-native-image-compressor/README.md

 ## Parameters
 - **$maxHeight** Maximum height of the image.
 - **$quality** Percent of the quality relative to the original image.
 The default is 50.
+Set null to default
 - **$type** Output type (jpeg, png, gif).
 The default is 'jpeg'.

 ## Return
 Returns an Array containing base64 and binary image data.
 ```
-$compressedImage = CompressImage::compress("image.jpeg", 200, 200, 75, 'jpeg');
+$compressedImage = CompressImage::compress("image.jpeg", 200, 200, null, 'jpeg');
 echo $compressedImag['binary']; // Base64 binary text
 echo $compressedImag['base64']; // Binary text